docker-hy/docker-hy.github.io/part3.md

 **Kubernetes** is the de facto way of orchestrating your containers in large multi-host environments.
 The reason being it's customizability, large community and robust features.
 However the drawback is the higher learning curve compared to Docker swarms.
 You can read their introduction [here](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/).

 The main difference you should take is that the tools are at their best in different situations.
-In 2-3 host environment for a hobby project the gains from Kubernetes might not be as large compared to a environment where you need to orchestrate hundreds of hosts with multiple containers each.
+In a 2-3 host environment for a hobby project the gains from Kubernetes might not be as large compared to a environment where you need to orchestrate hundreds of hosts with multiple containers each.

 But with the technology and tools being as new as they are, their popularity might fluctuate as well leading to deprecation of certain tools.
 A tool called docker stack has been available for a while as a way to replace docker-compose as a baked-in-to-Docker way to do the same things, with built in Kubernetes and Docker Swarm support.
 You can also start testing this by running `docker stack`.